Ruben-San-Segundo/TESSCCo/Stimuli Presentation/README.md

 ## Experiment
 The experiment is divided in 4 main tasks:
-- Covertly pronounce numbers
+- Covertly pronounce Spanish commands
-- Overtly pronounce numbers
+- Overtly pronounce Spanish commands
-- Covertly pronounce words
+- Covertly pronounce English commands
-- Overtly pronounce words
+- Overtly pronounce English commands

 All the tasks are repeated once per session in random order.
 Two sessions are completed per subject in two different days.
 Further information can be read in DEL-BCI-2. \